Skip to main content

 Note: Some include Mt Saint Helena in the far North Bay but I'm going with the ones you can see from the main Bay as prominent, independent peaks.

 It's also worth acknowledging that there are far more official peaks in the Bay Area.
 Many of them are taller than Mt Tamalpais (Black Mountain for example at 3,747 ft), but arguably none have the same prominence.
-(See a full list here)
+(See a full list here) or aren't rideable.

 So, why am I writing about this now?
 Because I set out to climb all four this Winter before the heat makes some of them more difficult.
 Let's take a look at each, starting with the shortest.
 Then you can do them yourself.